akalinux/span-tools/README.md

 __Sorting and Consolidation__

-Now we need to step through the resulting sorting and consolidation results.
+Now we need to step through the resulting sorted and consolidated results.
 The ac.SliceIterFactory(*list) method provides an iter.Seq2 factory interface that can be used to driver our for loop for us.